Thank you for reading our post, please rate this article at the end.

 Additionally, wash the microgreens before using them, not before storing them as some people do, but before eating them.

-If you have the ability to place them in direct sunshine, beneath lights with a greater lumen output, or even relocate them closer to the lights, you should do so.
+It would help if you placed them in direct sunlight, beneath lights with a greater lumen output, or even relocate them closer to the lights.

 Mold on Microgreens and the Treatments Available